agera-sdk/previous-version-2/README.md

   - It uses `SharedArrayBuffer` internally in the browser.
 The `SharedArrayBuffer` HTTP header should be set properly.
   - For the browser, here's research on how the JavaScript worker will load the worker scripting language and call developer functions:
     - https://rustwasm.github.io/wasm-bindgen/examples/wasm-in-web-worker.html
+    - Pass all as much of the API as possible to the private JavaScript worker in WebAssembly

 ### Core